JetBrains/kotlin/ReadMe.md

 ### Using a pre-built Kotlin IDEA plugin

-In a recent IDEA EAP build install the Kotlin plugin:
+In a recent [IDEA 11 EAP build](http://confluence.jetbrains.net/display/IDEADEV/IDEA+11.1+EAP) install the Kotlin plugin:

 Preferences -> Plugins -> Browse Repositories -> Manage Repositories... -> + to add a new repository URL